fujidaiti/smooth_sheets/README.md

 </div>

 A physics determines how the sheet will behave when over-dragged or under-dragged, or when the user stops dragging.
-This is independent of snapping behavior, which is configured via [SheetSnapGrid](#sheetsnapgrid).
+This is independent of the snapping behavior, which is configured via [SheetSnapGrid](#sheetsnapgrid).
 There are 2 predefined physics:

-- ClampingSheetPhysics: Prevents the sheet from reaching beyond the draggable bounds.
-- BouncingSheetPhysics: Allows the sheet to go beyond the draggable bounds, but then bounce the sheet back to the edge of those bounds.

-These physics can be combined to create more complex behavior.

 See also:

 - [physics_and_snap_grid.dart](https://github.com/fujidaiti/smooth_sheets/blob/main/example/lib/tutorial/physics_and_snap_grid.dart) for basic usage.
-- [BouncingBehavior](https://pub.dev/documentation/smooth_sheets/latest/smooth_sheets/BouncingBehavior-class.html), which can be used to tweak the bouncing behavior of BouncingSheetPhysics.

 <br/>

 ### SheetSnapGrid

-This determines how the sheet snaps to certain offsets when the user stops dragging or when an animation completes.
-It is configured separately from `SheetPhysics`.
-Offsets are defined using `SheetOffset`.
+Determines how the sheet snaps to certain offsets when the user stops dragging or when an animation completes.

 There are several predefined snap grid types:

-- `SingleSnapGrid`: Snaps to a single offset.
-- `MultiSnapGrid`: Snaps to the nearest offset from a predefined list.
-- `SteplessSnapGrid`: Allows snapping anywhere above a minimum offset, effectively creating a continuous drag area above that minimum.

 See also: